Aide-de-camp

-An aide-de-camp (/ˌeɪddəˈkɒ̃/, /-ˈkaemp/; French expression meaning literally "helper in the [military] camp") is a personal assistant or secretary to a person of high rank, usually a senior military, police or government officer, or to a member of a royal family or a head of state.
+An aide-de-camp (/ˌeɪddəˈkɒ̃/, /-ˈkaemp/; French expression meaning "helper in the military camp") is a personal assistant or secretary to a person of high rank, usually a senior military, police or government officer, or to a member of a royal family or a head of state.

 An aide-de-camp may participate at ceremonial functions, and the first aide-de-camp is typically the foremost personal aide.
 This is not to be confused with an adjutant, who is the senior administrator of a military unit.

 The badge of office for an aide-de-camp is usually the aiguillette, a braided cord in gold or other colours, worn on the shoulder of a uniform.
 Whether it is worn on the left or the right shoulder is dictated by protocol.

-In some countries, aide-de-camp is considered to be a title of honour, which confers the post-nominal letters ADC, A.D.C. or A de C.
+In some countries, aide-de-camp is considered to be a title of honour, which confers the post-nominal letters ADC or A de C.